 8. Stroll Lockerly Arboretum

 Wander through the vibrant plant life at Lockerly Arboretum, where a one-mile paved trail meanders through 50 acres of meticulously maintained grounds.
 Discover a scenic pond, a relaxing picnic area, and educational kiosks along the way.
 At the heart of the arboretum stands Rose Hill, a striking 1852 Greek Revival-style home named for the Cherokee Roses that once grew on the property.
-Listed on the National Register of Historic Places, Rose Hill adds historic charm to the arboretum's beautiful landscape.
+Listed on the National Register of Historic Places, Rose Hill is open for tours on Saturdays from March through November.

 10. Stay the Night

 To fully experience the charm of Milledgeville, consider making it your home for a few days.
-Embrace the lake life with a stay at one of the inviting lakeside rentals, such as a spacious retreat on Lake Sinclair, perfect for the entire family.
+Embrace the lake life with a stay at one of the inviting lakeside rentals, such as the Lakeshore Retreat on Lake Sinclair, perfect for the entire family.
 If you prefer a closer downtown option, a charming 1930s house offers a cozy and convenient stay.
-For a unique experience, The Inn on North Jefferson, a beautifully decorated bed and breakfast in a historic home, is just steps away from downtown’s vibrant restaurants and shops, providing a memorable escape.
+For a unique experience, The Inn on North Jefferson, a beautifully decorated bed-and-breakfast in a historic home, is just steps away from downtown’s vibrant restaurants and shops, providing a memorable escape.

 Milledgeville offers a blend of natural beauty, rich history, and local charm that makes it a must-visit destination.
 Whether you're exploring the serene lakes, delving into the past, or enjoying the local cuisine, each experience adds a unique touch to your visit.
 Embrace all that this charming town has to offer and make memories that will last long after you’ve left.